plootohh/vigilare/README.md

 ## Technical Architecture

-The system utilises a modular, micro-service style architecture designed for high throughput on consumer hardware.
+The system utilises a concurrent, high-throughput pipeline designed to run efficiently on consumer hardware without the overhead of enterprise clusters.

-### 1. Crawler Engine (`/crawler`)
+### 1. Concurrent Crawler Engine (`/crawler`)
-The core crawler (`bot.py`) is an asynchronous, polite web crawler.
+The core spider (`bot.py`) is a multi-threaded, polite web crawler.
-* **Duplicate Detection:** Implements Bloom Filters to check visited URLs in constant time with minimal memory footprint, avoiding expensive database lookups for every discovered link.
-* **State Management:** The crawler state is persisted to disk, allowing operations to pause and resume without data loss.
+* **Threaded Dispatch:** Uses a pool of worker threads (Fetchers & Parsers) to handle network I/O and HTML parsing in parallel.
+* **Domain Governance:** Enforces strict per-domain rate limiting and politeness policies to prevent accidentally DoS-ing target sites.
+* **Bloom Filters:** Uses probabilistic data structures for O(1) duplicate detection, handling millions of URLs with minimal resource usage.

-### 2. Storage (`/data`)
+### 2. Split-Storage Architecture (`/data`)
-Data persistence allows for separation between the crawling and serving logic.
-* **Database:** Uses SQLite with WAL (Write-Ahead Logging) enabled to handle concurrent reads (search queries) and writes (indexing) without locking the database.
-* **File Structure:** All persistent state, including the databases, inverted index, Bloom filters, and logs, are isolated in the `data/` directory for easy backup and migration.
+To overcome SQLite's write-locking limitations, the system separates concerns into three distinct databases:
+1.  **Crawl DB:** Stores the Frontier (queue) and metadata.
+Optimised for high-speed writes.
+2.  **Storage DB:** Stores compressed HTML content.
+Optimised for bulk storage.
+3.  **Search DB:** Stores the Inverted Index (FTS5).
+Optimised for complex read queries.
+* **WAL Mode:** All databases use Write-Ahead Logging to allow readers (Search) and writers (Crawler) to operate simultaneously.

+### 3. Incremental Indexer (`indexer.py`)
+A standalone service that bridges the gap between raw storage and the search index.
+* **Batch Processing:** Reads raw HTML from Storage, strips clutter, and updates the Search DB in transactions.
+* **Language Detection:** Analyses content during indexing to support language-specific search filtering.

-### 3. Web Interface (`/app`)
+### 4. Search Interface (`/app`)
-* **Backend:** A lightweight Flask application (`routes.py`) serves the frontend and handles search query processing.
-* **Frontend:** Minimalist HTML templates (`index.html`) designed for maximum accessibility and speed.
+* **Ranking Algorithm:** Uses a custom hybrid scoring system combining BM25 (text relevance), Domain Authority, and Content Freshness.
+* **Two-Pass Ranking:** Implements a strict-to-loose fallback strategy and a domain diversity penalty to prevent result clutter.

 ---

+## Directory Structure

 ## Directory Structure